How FZF and ripgrep improved my workflow

 $ ps -ef | grep [PROCESS NAME]

-To make this easier, I wrote a small wrapper (first in zsh, later migrated to fish) called kp
+To make this easier, I wrote a small wrapper (first in zsh, later migrated to fish) called kp.
+It lists processes using ps -ef and pipes it to fzf.

 Installing brew plugins